phetsims/qa/documentation/qa-book.md

     * audio features toggle (and sound button in nav bar)
     * Every dialog's isShowingProperty is stateful

+* *Things that don't carry over include voicing and interactive highlights being on.*

 *Column 2 says:* Play around with the studio
 *How?*
 * To test this wrapper, make sure instrumented characteristics can be modified and make sure characteristics that haven’t been instrumented can’t be modified.